 Early help means providing support as soon as a problem emerges at any point in a child's life.
 Where a child would benefit from co-ordinated early help, an early help inter-agency assessment should be arranged.
-The Safeguarding Team will be responsible for identifying and implementing any Early Help measures which are required.
+The Student Experience and Wellbeing team will be responsible for identifying and implementing any Early Help measures which are required.